anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw6.md

         * open doors 4–6 (inclusive)
         * have an accurate and concise explanation for at least one of doors 4–6

-Good explanations will be succinct paragraphs describing, at a high level of abstraction, what the door puzzle is computing with your input.
+Good explanations will be succinct paragraphs (possibly just a sentence or two for the early phases) describing, at a high level of abstraction, what the door puzzle is computing with your input.

 If you are unable to open a door, your explanation of that door is unlikely to be clear or persuasive.